Arrhythmia: Are You At Risk?

 Coronary heart disease

 As well as causing angina and heart attacks, coronary heart disease can damage parts of the heart muscle, including those that are part of the heart's conduction system.
+Discover more information on the different types of cardiovascular disease.

 High blood pressure

 People with high blood pressure may experience arrhythmias because of the way the condition puts a strain on the heart.
+Understanding how high blood pressure impacts your cardiac health can be an important step towards improving it.

 Heart valve disease